 If you had a total of at least US$10,000 in one or more foreign bank and/or investment accounts at any time during the tax year, you also have to file FinCEN form 114, otherwise known as a Foreign Bank Account Report or FBAR.

 “Also, an education cess (EC) at 2% and a secondary and higher education cess (SHEC) at 1% are applicable (irrespective of the level of income) on top of income tax.”

 The US and Indian governments share taxpayer info, and Indian banks pass on US account holders' account info to the IRS, so it's not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.

 If you're a US citizen, green card holder, or US/Indian dual citizen, and you have been living in India but you didn't know you had to file a US tax return, don't worry: there's a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don't delay though, in case the IRS comes to you first.

 Indian residents pay income tax on their worldwide income.
 A resident is defined as someone who spent a minimum of 182 days in India in the tax year, or just 60 days if they’ve spent a total of 365 days in India across the preceding four tax years.

 India’s income tax rates rise from 0% to 30%, depending on your income.
 Health Insurance and Life Insurance Premiums, as well as home loan repayments, are allowable deductions.

-The Indian tax year runs from 1st April to 31st March.
+The Indian tax year runs from April 1st to March 31st.
 Indian tax returns are due by July 31st.
 The Indian tax authority is called the Income Tax Department.
-Their website has plenty of information in English..
+Their website has plenty of information in English.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in India that you contact a US expat tax specialist.